Transition to Residency

 Dr. Southworth specifically recommended the National Resident Matching Program’s Prism app, which she said is “nice because it lets you rank programs as you go.”

-Bukky Ajagbe Akingbola, DO, a fourth-year ob-gyn resident at the University of Minnesota, spoke of a colleague who recorded short videos of his impressions following his residency interviews.
+Bukky Ajagbe Akingbola, DO, an ob-gyn in Colorado who recently completed her residency training, spoke of a colleague who recorded short videos of his impressions following his residency interviews.

 “As it came time to rank those programs, he’d have those videos as a resource to rewatch,” she said.
 “It’s a long interview season and it may be hard to recall how you felt about [an] interview you did in November come January.”